 West Croft recognised by Minister of State for Schools

-West Croft is to be awarded £1,000 in recognition of our SAT results in July 2014 (click on link to see results)
+West Croft has been awarded £1,000 in recognition of our SAT results in July 2014 (click on link to see results)

 David Laws, Minister of State for Schools, has written to staff, governors, parents and pupils for their hard work in making West Croft one of the most improved schools in the country for the progress and attainment of its pupils.
 (To read the letter, please clink on this link).